maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 Information banners dissapear automatically after a certain period.
 This is stored in the `"timeout" <HildonBanner--timeout>`_ property (in miliseconds), and can be changed using `hildon_banner_set_timeout() <hildon-banner-set-timeout>`_ .

-Note that `HildonBanner <HildonBanner>`_ s should only be used to display non-critical pieces of information.
+Note that :class:`HildonBanner` s should only be used to display non-critical pieces of information.